Ayam bumbu rujak

-Actually, rujak seasoning is not only combined with chicken, but can also mix it with grilled fish, grilled duck, and others.
-Ayam bumbu rujak is from East Java, then its popularity has grown to various regions in Indonesia and is a favorite food of several people and circles.
-Rujak seasonings that are processed, become spicy, savoury and sweet taste produce a unique taste in chicken dishes.
+Rujak seasoning can be used not only for chicken, but also for grilled fish, grilled duck, and others.
+Ayam bumbu rujak originates from East Java.
+Its popularity has grown to various regions in Indonesia and has become favorite food for many people and circles.
+After processing, rujak seasoning becomes spicy, savoury and sweet, producing a unique taste in chicken dishes.